 - Examine, without charge, at the Plan Administrator's office and at other specified locations, such as work sites and union halls, all documents governing the Plan, including insurance contracts and collective bargaining agreements, and a copy of the latest annual report (Form 5500 Series) filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Pension and Welfare Benefit Administration. - Obtain, upon written request to the Plan Administrator, copies of documents governing the operation of the Plan, including insurance contracts and collective bargaining agreements, and copies of the latest annual report (Form 5500 Series) and updated summary plan description.
 The Plan Administrator may make a reasonable charge for the copies. - Receive a summary of the Plan's annual financial report.
-The Plan Administrator is required by law to furnish each participant with a copy of this summary annual report.
+The Plan Administrator is required by law to furnish each participant with a copy of this summary annual report nine months after the end of the plan year or two months after the SAR is due (if an extension has been granted by the IRS).